thegetty/bronze-guidelines/content/vocabulary/fettling.md

 ### **Italian**: *{{ lang.it }}*

-Similar word used for chasing
+Same word used for chasing

 #### Sources